Unless the context clearly indicates otherwise, the meaning of terms as used in this article shall be as follows:

 (Ord.
 879, Art.
 V, Sec.
 5; Code 1994, 17-622)

 There shall be two classes of building sewer permits (a) for residential and commercial service, and (b) for service to establish and produce an industrial waste.
 In either case, the owner or their agent shall make application on a special form supplemented by any plans, specifications, or other information considered pertinent in the judgment of the superintendent.
-Additionally, there shall be a connection fee charged for connection of private and commercial sewers, more particularly addressed in section 15-601 of the city code.
-A permit inspection fee of $5.00 for residential and commercial building sewer permit and $15.00 for industrial building sewer permit.
-It shall be paid to the city treasurer at the time application is filed.
+Additionally, there shall be a connection fee charged for connection of private and commercial sewers as set forth in Section 15-123.
+Permit inspection fees for residential and commercial building sewers and industrial building sewers are as set forth in Section 1-1101.
+The fees shall be paid to the city treasurer at the time the application is filed.

 The building sewer shall be cast iron pipe, ASTM specifications A74-42, or equal; vitrified clay sewer pipe, ASTM specifications C13- 44T, or plastic pipe; PVC 1120, SDR 35 of ASTM Designation D-1784 or ABS of ASTM D-2122.
 Joints for PVC pipe shall be either O-ring rubber gasket joints or solvent-cemented joints, or equal.
 All joints shall be tight and waterproof.
 No building sewer shall be located within 10 feet horizontally of a water service pipe.